Big Trouble in Little China: Plot

 Wang takes Jack to his restaurant, where they meet Wang's friend Eddie Lee, Gracie Law and her journalist friend Margo.
 The group devises a plan to infiltrate a brothel, where they believe Miao Yin is held captive.
 They break in, but are interrupted by the Storms, who capture Miao Yin and bring her to Lo Pan.

 Jack and Wang track down the front business used by Lo Pan and impersonate telephone repairmen to gain access, but are quickly subdued by Rain.
 After being tied up and beaten, they meet Lo Pan.
 He now appears as David Lo Pan, an elderly and feeble businessman.
 Jack and Wang's friends attempt to save them and are also captured.

 Locked in a cell, Wang tells Jack that Lo Pan needs a green-eyed girl to break an ancient curse, and he intends to sacrifice Miao Yin.
 Centuries ago, Lo Pan was defeated in battle by Emperor Qin Shi Huang, who cursed Lo Pan with incorporeality.
 Lo Pan can temporarily obtain a decrepit body by supplication to the gods, but he must marry and sacrifice Miao Yin to fully lift his curse.
 They eventually escape, and free Gracie, Margo and a group of women kept in cells, but a Wild-Man creature grabs Gracie before she escapes.
 Lo Pan notes that Gracie also has green eyes and decides to sacrifice her while making Miao Yin his wife.
-Wang and Jack regroup with the Chang Sing and Egg Shen, and enter a cavern to return to Lo Pan's headquarters.
+Wang and Jack regroup with the Chang Sing warriors and Egg Shen, a powerful magician, and enter a cavern to return to Lo Pan's headquarters.
 Before the final battle, Egg Shen pours the group a potent potion, which boosts their confidence for the upcoming battle.